-During 2022 our venue will be hosting a range of special events for the Bukoba and Kagera Region including:
+From 2021 onwards our venue will be hosting a range of special events for the Bukoba and Kagera Region including:

 We offer students, guests and visitors to our beach venue the opportunity to stay with us and enjoy the beauty of the iconic Lake Victoria.
 Watching the spectacular sunrise and sunsets over the lake are moments to cherish!

 We can accommodate guests in a traditional banda style hut or on our campsite.
 Food and drink can be purchased from the bar and restaurant.
 For more details please visit our Kiroyera Tours website.

 Our impressive traditional grass and reed house can converted into a large bedroom when booked in advance (price on application).

 Our campsite is open daily and is charged at USD$8.00 per person per day plus $1.50 Government bed levy per night.
 Vehicle charges are USD$8.00 per vehicle per night

 Facilities at Maruku Paradise Beach and our venue include a campsite/accommodation, children’s playground, relaxing lake-facing terrace, entertainment spaces with local food and drinks available for purchase.
 The ‘Safari Blue’ bar is named in honour of the fishermen that have plied Lake Victoria waters for centuries.

 Sunbathing, swimming, beach volleyball and bird watching are some of the activities enjoyed by visitors to the beach.
 There are also a number of exciting walking trails to take along the lakeshore and into the traditional villages where you can meet the friendly people of Maruku!